MyoHub/myosuite/docs/source/challenge-doc.rst

 The :code:`myoChallengeOslRunRandom-v0` similarly includes a 100 meters track, with a 20m initial stretch of flat ground, and the remaining 80m of increasingly difficult terrain

-The environment in evaluation will be similar to the :code:`myoChallengeOslRunRandom-v0` environment.
+The environment in evaluation will be similar to the :code:`myoChallengeOslRunRandom-v0` environment

+Both environments can be customized for ML or non-ML usage.
+For participants using ML-based methods, the action space can be set to between [-1 to 1] for both training and your submission with the normalize_act argument during environment creation.
+For participants using non-ML based methods, setting normalize_act=False would provide you with the muscle action space to be between [0 to 1]

+During training, you can set this option with env = gym.make(env_name, normalize_act=True) for the action space [-1 to 1] and normalize_act=False for action space [0 to 1]